theodric/HooToo_HT-TM05-hacking/README.md

 I have successfully unpacked, modified, repacked, and reflashed a firmware image with this workflow:

-* Run Linux.
-OS X won't mount the initrdup ext2 image.
+* Run Linux, because OS X won't mount the initrdup ext2 image
+* Install the squashfs tools package appropriate to your distribution
 * Use Download-and-split.sh to grab and mount the latest firmware
 * Use unsquashfs to unpack the firmware/rootfs file inside the initrdup somewhere outside the initrdup
 * Make desired changes to the rootfs